I need to get a check for my employees

 - occupation related licensing purposes.

 There are three ways you can get a police check on your employees:

 1. Direct your employees to an accredited body or an Australian police agency

-If your organisation only requires police checks on an ad-hoc or infrequent basis, we recommend you use the police agency in the state or territory where the employee lives, or an accredited body authorised to submit police checks on behalf of your employees.
+If your organisation only requires police checks on an ad-hoc or infrequent basis, we recommend you use an accredited body authorised to submit police checks on behalf of your employees or the police agency in the state or territory where the employee lives.

 2. Become a customer of an accredited body

-To become a legal entity customer of an accredited body, your organisation must enter into a contractual arrangement with that body.
+To become a legal entity customer of an , your organisation must enter into a contractual arrangement with that body.
 This means you may be subject to ACIC audit activities.
 To find out more, contact an ACIC accredited body and enquire whether they can service you as one of their customers.
+A legal entity customer cannot operate as a broker in their own right; access as a legal entity customer is restricted to the entity’s personnel, which may include registered members or placement roles/workers.
+If your organisation is a volunteer organisation or a charitable organisation that would like to submit volunteer checks, you will need to provide supporting evidence to the accredited body about your volunteer status.
+The ACIC will consider and approve each separate volunteer or charitable organisation on the basis of community service and benefit.

 3. Become an accredited body and submit police checks on behalf of your employees